gavinoriley/gavinoriley.github.io/README.md

     <main>
         <section id="about">
             <h2>What is this?</h2>
-            <p>Hamachi the Psychotic Killer is a platformer game where you control Hamachi, a once-ordinary individual now possessed by a demon.
-Driven by the demon's influence, Hamachi must slaughter innocent civilians, evade the police, and fuel the demon's demonic fury through bloodshed.
-As the demon's power increases, it aims to fully dominate Hamachi's mind and use him to conquer the world.
-Pretty intense, huh?</p>
+            <p>This is a platformer game where you control Hamachi, a once-ordinary individual now possessed by a demon.
+Driven by the demon's influence, Hamachi must slaughter innocent civilians, evade the police, and fuel the demon's power through bloodshed.
+As the demon grows stronger, it aims to fully dominate Hamachi's mind and use him to conquer the world.</p>
         </section>
         <section id="trailer">
             <div class="video-container" style="display: flex; align-items: center; justify-content: center; gap: 20px;">